 Drink the tap water

 Unlike other countries in South East Asia, you can drink the tap water in Singapore so won’t need to keep buying bottled water – good for your pocket and the environment.

-Singapore is a very strict country, that’s how it’s been such a financial success with so few citizens.
+Singapore is a very strict country which has contributed to it’s financial success.
 As such, alcohol and cigarettes are heavily taxed making them very expensive compared to nearby countries.
 If you’re on a budget, you’re not going to want to go on any nights out in Singapore.

 Singapore seems to have two extremes when it comes to tourist attractions, either completely free or quite pricey.
-Obviously this guide is going to focus on the free attractions but if you’ve more to splash out then there are plenty more things to do in Singapore.
+Obviously this guide is going to focus on the free things to do in Singapore: